zowe/docs-site/docs/user-guide/troubleshootinstall.md

     You might get error message IZUG846W, which indicates that a cross-site request forgery (CSRF) was attempted.
 To resolve the issue, update your browser by adding the `X-CSRF-ZOSMF-HEADER` HTTP custom header to every cross-site request.
 This header can be set to any value or an empty string ("").
 For details, see the z/OSMF documentation.
 If calling the z/OSMF RESTFILES API directly fails, fix z/OSMF before explorer server can use these APIs successfully.

     **Tip:** The z/OSMF installation step of creating a valid IZUFPROC procedure in your system PROCLIB might be missed.
-For more information, see the *z/OSMF Configuration Guide*.
+For more information, see the [z/OSMF Configuration Guide](https://www-01.ibm.com/servers/resourcelink/svc00100.nsf/pages/zOSV2R3sc278419?OpenDocument).

     The IZUFPROC member resides in your system PROCLIB, which is similar to the following sample: